curl/wcurl/README.md

   * Encode whitespaces in URLs;
   * Download multiple URLs in parallel;
   * Follow redirects;
-  * Automatically choose a filename as output, without overwritting files;
+  * Automatically choose a filename as output;
+  * Avoid overwriting files if the installed curl version is 7.83 or higher (--no-clobber);
   * Perform retries;
   * Set the downloaded file timestamp to the value provided by the server, if available;
   * Disable **curl**'s URL globbing parser so **{}** and **\[\]** characters in URLs are not treated specially.